forestgrape/coronavirus/5_epidemiological/transmission.md

         * Smoke diffuses entire rooms and stays quite long => spending much time in the same confined rooms is more relevant than interactions or being close but only for a short period.
 Therefor an initial spread in passengers is expected (if the initial spread starts in the passengers) since they spend the time in the same areas.
         * The reproduction number peak values are well above the number of close contacts a person usually has and so droplet transmission is unlikely.

-        The observed spread patter even favour a small or dry form aerosol over larger aerosol which stay more locally:
+        The observed spread patter even favour small or dry particulates over larger aerosol particulates, since for larger particles are more local spread would be excepted:
         * For 'large' aerosol transmission about an equal spread would be expected.
-Experience from cooking smells teach, that aerosols spread out locally.

-	- Music Club in Japan (see Introduction [Mizumoto](#mizumoto))
+	- Music Club in Japan (Introduction [Mizumoto](#mizumoto))
-	- Church in Korea (see Introduction [Mizumoto](#mizumoto))
+	- Church in Korea (Introduction [Mizumoto](#mizumoto))
 	- Hospitals in Northern Italy [LE](#le)

 * SARS-CoV-1: